tebogosako/tebogosako/README.md

 🎓 Computer Science Graduate passionate about transforming data into actionable insights, building scalable data systems, and applying AI to solve real-world problems.

-🌍 I’m driven to use data to improve organizations, communities, and decision-making at scale.
+🌍 I’m driven to use data to improve organisations, communities, and decision-making at scale.

 ---